RafaySystems/getstarted/tools/resize/Readme.md

 Create a custom blueprint with "minimal" as the base blueprint and with the "visibility & monitoring" add-on enabled.
 Now, import your cluster into a new project in Rafay.
 You can follow the step-by-step instructions in [Part-1](https://docs.rafay.co/learn/quickstart/basics/overview/) in this guide.

-The image below shows an imported cluster called "microk8s" operating the project called "resize".
+The image below shows an imported cluster called "demo-imported-digitalocean" operating the project called "banana".

 ![Imported Cluster](images/cluster.png)